College of the North Atlantic

-Because of the extensive field and laboratory exposure incorporated into this program, students will be required to obtain specialized clothing and equipment which includes a lab coat, safety glasses, graphics calculator, compass, CSA Safety Boots, CSA hard hat, rain gear, and other clothing appropriate for outdoor work.
+Because of the extensive field and laboratory exposure incorporated into this program, students will be required to obtain specialized clothing and equipment that includes a lab coat, safety glasses, graphics calculator, compass, CSA Safety Boots, CSA hardhat, rain gear, and other clothing appropriate for outdoor work.

 Writing for the Workplace

 Environmental Engineering I

 Capstone Project I (Seminar) in Semester 4 is allotted to